-The IANA budget (PTI Budget), in particular, requires protection as recommended by the CWG on IANA Transition.
+The IANA budget, in particular, requires protection as recommended by the CWG-Stewardship’s final proposal.
 The IANA functions budget must be managed carefully and not decreased (without public input) regardless of the status of the other portions of the budget.
+As such, use of this power to veto the ICANN Budget has no impact on the IANA Budget, and a veto of the IANA Budget has no impact on the ICANN Budget.

 The process by which budgets, operating plans and strategic plans are developed must be enhanced to include greater transparency and community involvement earlier such that community buy-in is a byproduct of the process.
 Improved interaction between the staff, board and community is essential for strategic planning within a multi-stakeholder organization.

-While the CCWG doesn’t consider the notion of a “pre-approval” to be wise, a considerable effort to improve these processes in embedded in the Work Stream 2 plan.
-Successful reform in this area will render this new power nearly anachronistic as the community will have been an integral part of budget and strategic plan development.
-Absent such community involvement the power of the community to send a budget or strategic plan back to the board for reconsideration is even more critical.
+Accordingly, this new power would give the community the ability to consider strategic & operating plans and budgets (both ICANN general and for IANA) after they are approved by the Board (but before they come into effect) and reject them.
+The rejection would be of the whole proposed budget or plan.

+If the exercise of this power leads to no budget being in place at the start of a new financial year, a caretaker budget struck at the same level as the previous year’s budget will apply, to allow for continued operation of ICANN or of the IANA functions while the budget disagreement is resolved.

-Accordingly, this new power would give the community the ability to consider strategic & operating plans and budgets (both ICANN general and PTI) after they are approved by the Board (but before they come into effect) and reject them based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
-The rationale for any community veto would be consensus based and concern issues raised in the consultations conducted before the Board approved the budget or plan.
-It is important to note that this recommended power does not enable the community to make direct changes to the budget or plan, but rather to halt its implementation and return it to the board for further refinement.
+A community decision to reject the budget or a plan will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+The rationale for any community veto would be consensus based and could only concern issues raised in the consultations conducted before the Board approved the budget or plan.
+New issues could not be raised for a second veto – all issues must be raised in the first veto process.

-Given the issues that constitute the basis for a veto will have been raised during the community consultation that leads to a plan or budget being considered by the board, a period of 15 days (following a successful petition by an SO or AC to raise the question – see below) is sufficient for the community to decide to veto a budget or operating plan.
-Because time pressures are less acute in respect of strategic plans, a period of 30 days can be allowed for a strategic plan.
+The petitioning, discussion and decision timelines for this power are the defaults set out in the previous subsection.

-To allow the board and staff appropriate time to absorb the veto and propose a revised budget or operating plan, 40 days minimum should be added to the budget / operating planning process.
+To account for this timeline, 40 days minimum should be added to the budget / operating planning process.
 If this time cannot be added for practical reasons due to the nature of the budget approval process, the consequence as noted above is that a rejection would see ICANN operating on the previous year’s budget until the disagreement was resolved.

-Because time pressures are less acute in respect of strategic plans, 60 days should be added to the strategic planning process.
+Because time pressures are less acute for strategic plans, a period of 30 days can be allowed for each stage when the veto relates to a strategic plan.
+On the same basis, 60 days should be added to the strategic planning process.

-If the community exercised this power, the Board would have to absorb the feedback that came with the decision, make adjustments and pass amended plans.
-The planning process should be structured so this can be done before there was any day-to-day impact on ICANN’s business arising from the power being exercised.
-The CCWG-Accountability believes the timeframes set out above allow for this.
+If the community exercised this power, the Board would have to absorb the feedback that came with the decision, make adjustments and propose an amended budget or plan.
+If the community does not accept the revised proposal is suitable, it can exercise a second veto (at the higher threshold noted below).